 After highschool I served my mandatory army-service for 12 months in Braunschweig.
 I suspected this to be a total waste of time in advance and actually it surpassed my expectations in this respect.

 During this period I also got my first 386 based PC, running with MS-DOS.
-Graphically a real set-back from my Amiga, but performance-wise that was a pretty good system.
+Graphically a real set-back from my Amiga, but performance-wise it was a pretty good system.

-At about the same time I started to go into electronical communcations, first visiting mailboxes with an acoustic coupler, later with constantly higher-speed modems.
+At about the same time I started getting into electronical communcations, first visiting mailboxes with an acoustic coupler, later with constantly higher-speed modems.

 Technical University Braunschweig